Johnstown man sentenced after threatening woman

 - Oops!Something went wrong.Please try again later.

 Sep.
-24—EBENSBURG, Pa. — A Johnstown man connected to two missing-persons cases was sentenced in Cambria County court on Friday after pleading guilty to threatening to kill a third woman earlier this year.
+25—EBENSBURG, Pa. — A Johnstown man connected to two missing-persons cases was sentenced in Cambria County court on Friday after pleading guilty to threatening to kill a third woman earlier this year.

-Brian Giles, 45, entered a guilty plea to a misdemeanor charge of terroristic threats before President Judge Norman A. Krumenacker III in the incident and was sentenced to a minimum of 6 months and a maximum of 16 months in prison and 3 years probation.
+Brian Giles, 45, entered a guilty plea to a misdemeanor charge of terroristic threats before President Judge Norman A. Krumenacker III and was sentenced to a minimum of six months and a maximum of 16 months in prison and three years of probation.

 According to a criminal complaint, the woman reported that she was being harassed and threatened by Giles because he had blamed her for another incident at that time.